whider/edx-documentation/en_us/course_authors/source/building_course/credit_courses/credit_courses.rst

    Credit-Eligible Grade** box.
 This grade must be greater than or equal to the passing grade for the course.

+For more information about grading, see :ref:`Establish a Grading Policy`.

 .. _Add Identity Checks:

 ****************************